reinerp/cuckoo-hashing-benchmark/README.md

 * TODO: BFS loop should be "hash then search", not "search then hash".
 That avoids redundant hashing operations.
 * For huge tables (out-of-cache, out-of-TLB), insertion is a little slower.
 * Cuckoo actually has *faster* insertion than non-cuckoo, with advantage growing as load factor increases.
 This relies on being able to compute the "alternative" cuckoo bucket from just the tag array, as is possible with the `base_hash ^ hash(tag)` approach.
+* Unaligned cuckoo hashing seems beneficial, but I haven't implemented an efficient BFS for it, so I don't yet have efficient insertion at high load factors.

 **Indirect SIMD** probing works really well at large load factors, where it improves almost everything.